 Create and maintain a classroom environment that stimulates and is conducive to learning.

-Implement, and post cross-cultural, developmentally approved curriculum for children.
+Help implement and post cross-cultural, developmentally approved curriculum for children.

 Maintain order within the classroom, storage areas, changing room, indoor and outdoor play areas, so they are attractive, sanitary, orderly, and in compliance with governing bodies.

 Work with Lead Teacher to manage classroom supplies and materials and report needs to the CDC Director.